Mould Removal and Treatments by Restoration Specialists

 Mould removal is not a DIY project.
 It is important to use the proper safety gear and equipment when dealing with mould, as it can cause health problems if ingested or inhaled.
 Professionals will use specialised equipment to remove mould from affected areas, and will also take steps to prevent it from spreading.

-As a professional mould cleaner, Restoration Specialists can stop the spread of fungus in your home.
+As a professional mould cleaner, RESTATE® can stop the spread of fungus in your home.
 For black mould removal in Auckland, our solutions ensure your indoor environment is the best condition for you.

 Professional mould treatments can educate you on signs of mould to look out for: as well as teaching you how to best prevent it.
 Mould remediation is more likely to be comprehensive and long-lasting: as specialists use special equipment to identify growth.